-Despite progressive economic and social development gains during recent years, public health challenges continue to limit progress in Vietnam.
+Despite impressive improvements in Vietnam’s development and health macro-indicators over the past decade, gains have not been equitable, and significant unmet health needs remain.
 Limited sanitation services, unsafe water and poor hygiene practices are leading causes of pneumonia and diarrhea, which account for nearly one-third of deaths among children under five years old in Vietnam.

 One in three children is undernourished, contributing to high national rates of stunting.
 Rapid development is also ushering in a host of new health challenges to the Vietnamese people, such as an escalating HIV epidemic in most-at-risk populations.
-Vietnam has the twelfth highest tuberculosis burden globally, and the national prevalence rate of Hepatitis C is ten times that of HIV.
+Vietnam has the eleventh highest tuberculosis burden globally, and the national prevalence rate of hepatitis C is ten times that of HIV.
+Stroke is the leading cause of death among adult men and women in Vietnam — largely linked to undiagnosed and untreated hypertension.
+Only 43% of adults with hypertension in Vietnam have been diagnosed, and of these only 14% are on treatment.

 More than a third of adolescent females have unmet need for contraception, and maternal mortality rates in rural areas are three times that of urban provinces.